grivkees/homebridge-carrier-infinity/README.md

 * Turning on the fan accessory puts the fan in 'Manual' mode with the selected speed (Low/Med/High).
 * Turning off the fan accessory puts the fan in 'Auto' mode (when heat/cool/auto is active) or 'Off' mode (when system is off).
+* Fan control changes made via HomeKit interact with the activity schedules of your thermostat based on the `holdBehavior` setting.

 ## Outdoor Temperature Sensor